dapowan/AdaRF/README.md

 * Y: the y-coordinate of the tag sequence with the unit of cm.
 * P: the number of aperture points (measurement points).
 DEFAULT: 50.
 * F: the number of frequency (channel).
 DEFAULT: 8 or 1.
-* S: the separation between adjacent tags.
+* S: the separation between adjacent tags with the unit of cm.
 It is an optional item.

 In the training data or test data, each folder represent a experiment.
 There are 50 CSV files in an experiment and each file represent the signal profile collected at an aperture point.
 In the each CSV file, it consists of the following information:
 * EPC: the unique ID of an RFID tag.
 24 digits.